mpdf/mpdf.github.io/fonts-languages/fonts-in-mpdf-5-x.md

 Á á Ȧ ȧ Ä ä ï (Using diacritics)

-<b>It is recommended to use precomposed characters whenever possible with mPDF.</b>
+**It is recommended to use precomposed characters whenever possible with mPDF.**

 # Unicode Supplementary Planes